Fairfax County Public Schools: Debate over grading policies

-Prior to May 2009, Fairfax County Public Schools used a six-point grading scale where 94–100% was an A, 90–93% was a B+, 84–89% was a B, and so on.
-In 2008, however, a parent group raised concerns about whether the FCPS method of computing grades and applying weights for advanced courses adversely affected FCPS applicants for college admissions, honors program placements, and merit-based scholarship awards.
+Before May 2009, FCPS used a six-point grading scale on which 94–100% was an A, 90–93% was a B+, 84–89% was a B, and so on.
+In 2008, a group of parents raised concerns about whether FCPS's method of weighting and computing grades for advanced courses adversely affected FCPS students applying for college admissions, honors programs, and merit-based scholarship awards.

-On January 2, 2009, Superintendent Jack D. Dale announced his decision on the issue, recommending changing the weights of advanced courses but maintaining the six-point grading scale.
-Dale stated there was no conclusive evidence the six-point grading scale is disadvantageous for the students of FCPS.
+On January 2, 2009, Superintendent Jack D. Dale announced his recommendation to change the weighting of advanced courses while retaining the six-point grading scale.
+Dale stated that there was no conclusive evidence that the six-point grading scale disadvantaged FCPS students.

-Fairfax County Public Schools worked with the parent group to conduct a joint investigation into the issue.
-On January 22, 2009, the FCPS School Board directed Superintendent Dale to report to it with a new version of the grading scale by March 2009.
-The board also approved changing the weighting for Honors to 0.5 effective with the 2009–2010 school year and for AP and IB courses to 1.0 retroactively.
+FCPS worked with the parent group to jointly review the issue.
+On January 22, 2009, the Fairfax County School Board directed Dale to report back with a new version of the grading scale by March 2009.
+The board also approved changing the weighting for Honors courses to 0.5 effective with the 2009–2010 school year, and for AP and IB courses to 1.0 retroactively.

-After investigation, the Fairfax County School Board approved a modified ten-point scale with pluses and minuses.
-The new scale went into effect at the beginning of the 2009–10 school year.
-93–100% is an A, 90–92% is an A−, 87–89% is a B+, and so on.
+After the review, the Fairfax County School Board approved a modified ten-point scale with pluses and minuses.
+The new scale took effect at the beginning of the 2009–10 school year.
+On the new scale, 93–100% is an A, 90–92% is an A−, 87–89% is a B+, and so on.

 Controversy over disciplinary policies

-In 2009, Fairfax County Public Schools' disciplinary policies for drug offenses came under community scrutiny after two students committed suicide after being subject to school disciplinary proceedings.
-Both 17-year-old Josh Anderson of South Lakes High School, who died in 2009, and 15-year-old Nick Stuban of Woodson High School, who died in 2011, had been suspended from their schools for marijuana-related offenses.
+In 2009 and 2011, Fairfax County Public Schools' disciplinary policies for drug-related offenses came under community scrutiny after two students died by suicide following school disciplinary proceedings.
+Both students—17-year-old Josh Anderson of South Lakes High School, who died in 2009, and 15-year-old Nick Stuban of Woodson High School, who died in 2011—had been suspended from their schools for marijuana-related offenses.
 The school district also suspended at least one student for possession of her prescription medication.

-Although then-Superintendent Jack D. Dale maintained that the disciplinary policy did not constitute "zero tolerance", the suicides nevertheless prompted the school board and the state legislature to revisit school disciplinary policies.
-After a year-long study, the school board voted to relax punishments for marijuana possession and add parental notification requirements for students facing serious disciplinary sanctions.
+Although then-Superintendent Jack D. Dale maintained that FCPS's disciplinary policy did not constitute "zero tolerance", the suicides nevertheless prompted the school board and the state legislature to revisit school disciplinary policies.
+After a year-long study, the school board voted to relax punishments for marijuana possession and add requirements for parental notification when students face serious disciplinary sanctions.

 Thomas Jefferson High School for Science and Technology

-In late 2022 and early 2023, Thomas Jefferson High School for Science and Technology was investigated by the State Attorney General Jason Miyares for withholding notification from parents that their children were awarded the National Merit Award, which made national headlines.
-The high school was also sued for a change made to their admissions policy.
+In late 2022 and early 2023, Thomas Jefferson High School for Science and Technology was investigated by Jason Miyares, the Attorney General of Virginia, for withholding notification from parents that their children had received a National Merit Scholarship award; this made national headlines.
+The high school was also sued for a change made to their admissions policy, shifting from a standardized test to a written exam.